-The HonorHealth Research Institute is a research incubator, a team science apparatus with four major parts:
+The HonorHealth Research and Innovation Institute is a research incubator, a team science apparatus with four major parts:

 Made up of scientists, nurses and physicians, the HonorHealth Research Institute faculty generates ideas for treating disease and other conditions to help their patients.
 Collaborators such as TGen and universities like Johns Hopkins and Harvard help turn the wheels of research.
 The incubator serves as: